autumn-mck/site-astro/src/content/uses/uses.md

 ![Screenshot of my previous Windows 10 desktop setup showing some of the software mentioned above - Wallpaper Engine is used for an animated rocket/space-themed background, Rainmeter used to display currently playing music and hardware usage, and the OpenShell menu open.](./imgs/desktop-win10.webp)

 ![The same Windows 10 desktop as above, showing the output of winfetch, and file explorer using a custom theme.](./imgs/desktop-win10-fetch.png)

-Here's some of the software I ran when I was using Windows:
-Wallpaper Engine, Rainmeter, Open-Shell (Fluent-Metro skin), Microsoft PowerToys, Notepad++, MusicBee, f.lux, Everything (Voidtools)